Miss Nepal: Official regions (5)

 Biratnagar, Dharan, Itahari and Jhapa are regions of Eastern Region and are titles handed out at the Miss Purwanchal preliminary.
-As of 1995 Pokhara has its own preliminary.
+As of 1995 Pokhara has its own preliminary through Miss Pokhara beauty pageant for the women of Gandaki Province.

 Together, these 20 regions form the "base" of the Miss Nepal contest.
 However, at times other regions and territories have been represented.
 However, many times the pageant has been criticized for having lack of diversity interns of selection of candidates.
 Due to the reason that many girls from Kathmandu Valley are represented and are consistent in the pageant per year which resulted in the most winners from the Kathmandu Valley.
 However, since 2013, the pageant has decided to include more candidates from outside the Capital Valley.

 International franchise titles

-Miss Nepal sends delegates to participate in the Big Four international beauty pageants including 2 minor international pageants.
+Miss Nepal sends delegates to participate in 3 of the Big Four international beauty pageants as of 2024.
 Note that the year designates the time Nepal has acquired that particular pageant franchise.